Gjedsergaard: Early history

 Gjedsergaard was created in 1766 when Christian VII sold most of the royal holdings on the island of Falster in auction to make payments on Denmark's sovereign debt.
 The estate was acquired by Gustav Frederik Holck-Winterfeldt.
 He was the son of count Christian Christopher Holck and Ermegaard Sophie von Winterfeldt and the brother of Conrad Holck, the favorite of king Christian VII of Denmark, Margrethe Holck and Flemming Holck.

-He unsuccessfully trying to expand the estate through the acquisition of more land.
+He unsuccessfully tried to expand the estate through the acquisition of more land.
 In 1772, when Holck's elder brother Flemming died without issue, he inherited the Barony of Vintersborg on Lolland.
-This prompted him to sell Gedsergård in 1773 the following year.
+This prompted him to sell Gedsergård in 1773.
 The new owner was Niels Frederiksen Amager who was the local pastor of the parish of Skelby.

 Friis family

 Amager died in 1781 and his heirs sold Gedsergård to Jakob Melsing and Johan Christian Friis in 1784 while some of the tenant farms were sold to the individual tenant farmers.
 Friis became the sole owner of Gjedsergård after Melsing's death in 1789.

 Friis constructed the property Friisenfeldt on the land and acquired the farm Nøjsomhed.
 The remaining tenant farms were gradually merged into larger farms.
 Johan Christian Friis sold Gjedsergaard and the associated farms to his son Christian Frederik Friis in 1811.